 The name of the state of Minnesota comes from the Dakota language.
 The Dakota language is written on the landscape of the Twin Cities, in place names from Mendota to Anoka.
 The language is a reflection of a deep connection to this place. — Bdote Memory Map

-The Minnesota Humanities Center partners with organizations to offer this workshop for groups of 20-40.
+The Minnesota Humanities Center partners with organizations to offer this workshop for groups of 30-45.
 Fees apply.
+While we no longer have availability for 2019, please consider a private tour for 2020.
 Please contact Eden Bart, 651-772-4261, email@example.com for more information.

 Ethan Neerdaels — Bdewakantunwan Dakota – In 2012 he was a Minnesota Historical Society History Museum Fellow as well as an American Indian History Museum Fellow.
 He is a graduate of the University of Minnesota with a degree in American Indian Studies and a focus on the Dakota language, where he also was a teaching assistant of the beginning and intermediate Dakota language classes.
 He was the storyteller for the 2013 Shakopee Mdewakanton Community Wacipi.
 He recently began writing for Maḳóc̣e Etáη Yaóṭaηiη, a seasonal Dakota language publication.
 He is committed to the renewal of Dakota language and lifeways as well as the recovery of a Dakota land base.